toddaustin07/edge_envisalink/README.md

 This will show additional (panel LED) status items such as Trouble, Memory, Bypass, and Fire.

 #### Trouble type
-When the partition is in a Trouble state, this field will display the specific trouble being reported by the system, such as Battery, Bell, AC Power Loss, etc.
+When the partition is in a Trouble state, this field will display the specific trouble being reported by the system, such as Battery, Bell, AC Power Lost, etc.

-*Special info regarding AC Power Loss detection:  DSC systems have by default a 30 minute delay before an 'AC Power Loss' trouble type is reported.
+*Special info regarding AC Power Lost detection:  DSC systems have by default a 30 minute delay before an 'AC Power Lost' trouble type is reported.
 In the meantime a generic 'Service Required' trouble type may be displayed.
-To have an AC Power Loss reported immediately, the user will have to program section 377 Communication Variables of the DSC system, and setting 'AC Failure Communication Delay' to 0*
+To have an AC Power Lost reported immediately, the user will have to program section 377 Communication Variables of the DSC system, and setting 'AC Failure Communication Delay' to 0*

 #### Arm Stay, Arm Away
 These buttons are provided to arm the partition (or disarm afterwards) for either away or stay mode.